flyingSpagetiMonstr/Gluttonous-snake/README.md

 # Gluttonous-snake

+This repo is the final project for a lecture on C which I took during my freshman year.
+It's a classic game, snake, and it runs in CMD on windows.

 ### Main files: Snake.c & Snake.h
 Notice:
-* The programe is currently quite unsatisfying.
-* Update and optimization is under way.
+* The code is not quite neat currently, update and optimization is under way.

 Features:
 * A mutifunctional start menu.
-* Bomb mode.
+* Bombs.
-* Colored.
+* Colors.
 * Customizable settings.

 Future changes: